19hours/sg-statutes/Acts/Human Organ Transplant Act.md

 (c) the consent referred to in paragraph (a) —

-(i) is not given pursuant to any contract or arrangement, whether prohibited under section 14 or otherwise; and
+(i) is not given pursuant to any contract or arrangement that is prohibited under section 14; and

 (ii) is not given or obtained by virtue of any fraud, duress or undue influence.